How Much Compensation Can I Claim For A Road Accident?

 Claiming compensation against uninsured or untraceable drivers

-When you claim compensation for a road accident, it does not get filed against the offending driver.
+When making road traffic accident claims, it does not get filed against the offending driver.
 The driver’s insurance company is responsible for answering the court summons and making the compensation.
 For many road accident victims, the big question is, what happens if the offending driver does not have any insurance?
 How do they get the compensation that is due to them?

 Another problem arises in hit-and-run cases.
 Who do you file a case against if you do not know who the offending driver is?